eclipse-tractusx/item-relationship-service/README.md

 ### Integration Tests

-Besides the Spring Boot features the IRS project uses the following technologies for integration testing:
+Besides the Spring Boot features testing features the following frameworks and tools are used for integation testing:
 - [Testcontainers](https://java.testcontainers.org/) for bootstrapping integration tests with real services wrapped in Docker containers
 - [Wiremock](https://wiremock.org/) for building mock APIs in order to simulate dependencies

+The Wiremock tests are intended to cover the IRS flow and communication without the need of a running environment that includes all dependencies.
+Wiremock Tests and their corresponding utilities are marked by the suffix `WiremockTest` respectively `WiremockSupport`.

 ### Smoke Tests